meower-media/website/Clients.md

 - Cache chat and post data
 - Use Cloudlink to get updates to cached information
-- You must use V1 of the WebSocket Server
+- You must use the latest version of the API or Websocket.

 ### Vulnerabilities